 The gloom and glow of Winter is officially here and I for one am relishing it with this Vegan Leek & Onion Frittata.
 I love eating with the seasons, and at this time of year the farmer's markets are gifted with squeaky leeks, onions of all kinds, crisp carrots and dark bitter greens.
-There’s something deeply comforting about the rich stews and soups we make with these in the winter, both nourishing to the soul and body.
+There's something deeply comforting about the rich stews and soups we make with these in the winter, nourishing both to the soul and body.